Spiritual lessons from amateur radio

 My U.S. General Class call sign is N0FOL - November Zero Foxtrot Oscar Lima.

 We spent four years as Nazarene missionaries in Haiti.
 Telephones were scarce there.
 So, amateur radio became an important communication tool.
-Within the country, we mainly used the 2-meter band while the 20-meter served for communicating back to the U.S. In Haiti, my call sign was HH2HC.
+Within the country, we mainly used the 2-meter band while the 20-meter band served to communicate back to the U.S. In Haiti, my call sign was HH2HC.

 My wife Barbara also holds a General Class amateur radio license.
 She is KC4CHB.